 That is useful power.
 It is also the security tradeoff.
 An assistant that can act locally becomes privileged software.

 For readers following the wider agentic AI push, XOOMAR has also covered Claude Sonnet 5 Slashes AI Agent Costs for Developers and $2 Token Price Throws Claude Sonnet 5 Into AI Agent War.
-The Pentera work adds the security side of that same shift: cheaper, more capable agents need tighter controls.
+The Pentera work adds the AI agent security side of that same shift: cheaper, more capable agents need tighter controls.

 How can a trusted Claude Desktop session be hijacked without hacking the user’s computer first?